typer-hx/Vault_AES_source/README.md

 ## Contributing & Support

-Please note: I’m a 12th-grader balancing board exams, so I review issues and pull requests roughly once a week.
+Please note: I’m a 12th CBSE grader balancing board exams, so I review issues and pull requests roughly once a week.
 Thanks for your patience!

 To contribute: